Ada-Developers-Academy/core-unit-2/more-flask-queries/activity-solar-system-api-404.md

-# Activity: Solar System API: 404s
+# Activity: Solar System API - Wave 04

+Follow directions from your classroom instructor for completing this activity.

 <!-- prettier-ignore-start -->
 ### !challenge